Best Gerbil Food: What I Feed My Gerbils and Why

 Teklad lab blocks are formulated to high standards to ensure that the food doesn’t interfere with any scientific studies performed on rodents in any way.
 These lab blocks were created with longevity specifically in mind, which is why they contain lower protein content than most lab blocks.

-For adult gerbils, we recommend the 2014 formulation, which has 14% protein, perfect for an adult gerbil.
+For adult gerbils, I recommend the 2014 formulation, which has 14% protein, perfect for an adult gerbil.
 For a young gerbil, you may use the 2018 formulation, which has 18% protein.

 You can read more about ENVIGO’s rodent food formulations here.